-The general accounting policies that are adopted by the Administering Authority - the Council of the London Borough of Richmond upon Thames, are applied to the accounts of the Pension Fund where they are applicable.
+The general accounting policies are those that have been adopted by the Administering Authority - the Council of the London Borough of Richmond upon Thames, and these are applied to the accounts of the Pension Fund where they are applicable.

 The accounts are prepared on an accruals basis with the significant exception that no recognition is made in respect of liabilities to pay pensions and other benefits after the year-end of account.
 This treatment is prescribed in the Pensions SORP on the basis that future liabilities that are subject to actuarial valuation are best considered in the context of the full actuarial valuation and the consequent funding statement and funding policy.
+As the future net liabilities are required to be funded by employer contributions, these are covered in some detail in the Council's accounts where the full impact of future pension liabilities are disclosed in accordance with Financial Reporting Standard (FRS)17.

 The only other exception to the accruals basis is in respect of transfer values.
 Transfer payments are made normally when an employee changes employer and moves from one pension scheme to another.
 Occasionally, following a reorganisation for example, a group of employees may transfer to different pension scheme.
 In normal circumstances, the receiving pension scheme will not be liable for any pension benefits in respect of the transferring member until the relevant assets (the transfer value) have been received.
-Transfer values are therefore accounted for on the basis of when they are paid or received as required under the Pensions SORP.
+Transfer values are therefore accounted for on the basis of when they are paid or received and when the receiving scheme has accepted the liability.